alson-how/chatlah/replit.md

 ## Overview

-This is a production-ready Retrieval Augmented Generation (RAG) system that combines web crawling, content indexing, and question-answering capabilities.
-The system automatically crawls websites using the Firecrawl API, processes and chunks the content, stores it in ChromaDB for vector search, and provides grounded Q&A responses through a FastAPI backend.
-The architecture supports semantic search with citation support and similarity scoring to ensure reliable, source-backed responses.
+This is a production-ready Retrieval Augmented Generation (RAG) system that combines web crawling, content indexing, and interactive chatbot capabilities.
+The system automatically crawls websites using the Firecrawl API, processes and chunks the content, stores it in ChromaDB for vector search, and provides grounded Q&A responses through both a FastAPI backend and an interactive chat interface.
+The architecture supports semantic search with citation support, configurable response tones, and real-time conversation flow to ensure reliable, source-backed responses.

 ## User Preferences